-This bill aims to provide temporary exemptions for medical providers from federal information-blocking regulations to protect patients during the disclosure of medical information.
+The proposed bill aims to provide temporary exemptions for medical providers from federal information-blocking regulations to protect patients during the disclosure of medical information.
 It introduces a new section to the Arkansas Code, specifically 20-9-106, which defines "information-blocking" and outlines the circumstances under which a medical provider may withhold a patient's medical records for up to thirty days.
-The conditions for withholding include the provider's reasonable belief that immediate disclosure could adversely affect the patient's health or safety, the need for time to prepare a treatment plan, and the requirement to schedule a discussion with the patient to explain the medical records.
+This withholding is permitted if the provider believes that immediate disclosure could adversely affect the patient's health or safety, requires time to prepare a treatment plan, and makes a good faith effort to schedule a discussion with the patient regarding the medical records.

 Statutes affected: